awslabs/service-workbench-on-aws/scripts/app-stream/SETUP.md

 # Overview

-This following guide will show you how to set up an AppStream image with three applications installed: Firefox, Notepad, and Putty.
+This following guide will show you how to set up an AppStream image with the following applications installed: Firefox, Notepad, PuttyGen, and Putty.

 ### High Level Overview
 1. We launch an AppStream Image Builder instance.
-2. We log into the AppStream Image builder instance and run a script to build an image with Firefox, Putty, PuttyGen, and Notepad.
+2. We log into the AppStream Image builder instance and run a script to build an image with Firefox, PuttyGen, Putty, and Notepad.

 ### Launching an AppStream Image Builder instance